Rom the Space Knight: Publication history

-Marvel Comics
+Marvel Comics (1979–1986)

 To build interest in the toy, Parker Brothers licensed the character to Marvel Comics, which created a comic book featuring Rom.
 The comic expanded on the premise that Rom was a cyborg and provided the character with an origin and personality, and established the character was firmly grounded in the Marvel Universe, having regular encounters with mainstream heroes and villains.
-Ironically the title outlasted the toy which it was created to support, with 75 issues and four Annuals (double-sized issues) published from December 1979 to February 1986.
+Ironically, the title outlasted the toy it was created to support, with 75 issues and four Annuals (double-sized issues) published from December 1979 to February 1986.

 The comic was written by Bill Mantlo and initially illustrated by artist Sal Buscema.
 Buscema stated in a 2010 interview: "I liked the character.
 And I liked what they did with it.
 I thought the concept was quite good.
 It was unique.
 It made it attractive to do.
 I almost hate to say this, but it was pretty easy to draw, too".
-Buscema was the main artist for the series from its creation through 1984.
+Buscema was the main artist for the series from its creation through 1984, when Steve Ditko became the regular artist for the remainder of the series.

-IDW Publishing
+IDW Publishing (2016–2020)

 IDW Publishing licensed the character from Parker Brothers' parent company, Hasbro, and in May 2016, released Rom #0 as part of Free Comic Book Day.
 The free issue served as a prologue to a new ongoing series which began in July.
 Rom continued to be part of the Hasbro Comic Book Universe until 2018, following the Transformers: Unicron event.

-A new series titled Rom: Dire Wraiths, written by Chris Ryall and drawn by Luca Pizzari, Guy Dorian and Sal Buscema, was published in January 2020.
+A prequel limited series titled Rom: Dire Wraiths, written by Chris Ryall and drawn by Luca Pizzari, Guy Dorian and Sal Buscema, was published in January 2020.

+Marvel Comics (2023–present)

+In May 2023, Marvel reacquired their license with Hasbro to publish reprints of their original Rom series.
+A facsimile edition, reprinting Marvel’s first issue, was released in September 2023.
+An omnibus collection containing the first twenty-five issues of the original series was also released in January 2024.
+A second volume was released in June 2024.